 But they’re not tricky at all!

 The secret to making this wreath so easy is the floral picks!
 Floral picks are flowers with short stems that are already arranged and bound together, perfect for wreaths, boutonnieres and other craft projects.
 I chose some with roses and eucalyptus greenery from Joann Fabrics.
 They were in the seasonal floral section and were $2.99 each, and I can’t find them online.
 Boo.

 The hardest part was actually finding the right handwritten “love” cutout.
 I hit all my favorite craft stores, and finally found one I liked at Hobby Lobby, way in the back with the other unfinished wood pieces.
-Here’s the link to the handwritten “love” cutout I used.
+But here’s the link to a really pretty handwritten “love” cutout.